alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2019-3-12-environment-variables-and-workflow-in-expo.md

 expo build:android --release-channel staging
 ```

-These will build the proper binary (`.ipa` for iOS and `.apk` for Android) that you can upload.
+Once Expo has completed building the binary (`.ipa` for iOS and `.apk` for Android), you can then upload it to either Apple's App Store Connect or Google's Google Play Console.
 For more info on uploading to app stores, <a href='https://docs.expo.io/versions/v32.0.0/distribution/uploading-apps/' target="_blank" class="link--text-in-p">check out the Expo docs</a>.

-After that, you won’t need to rebuild and upload a new binary unless you make core changes such as updating the Expo SDK or modifying other configurations in your `app.json` (you can read more on that <a href='https://docs.expo.io/versions/latest/distribution/building-standalone-apps/#7-update-your-app' target="_blank" class="link--text-in-p">here</a>).
+You won’t need to rebuild and upload a new binary unless you make core changes such as updating the Expo SDK or modifying other configurations in your `app.json` (you can read more on that <a href='https://docs.expo.io/versions/latest/distribution/building-standalone-apps/#7-update-your-app' target="_blank" class="link--text-in-p">here</a>).

 #### 2) Publishing Updates to the Uploaded Build